 There’s also a significant emotional component to surgical errors.
 After all, you trusted the medical facility and the medical team to help you recover from whatever brought you to surgery in the first place.
 When, instead, you wind up with more health issues than you started with, it can be emotionally devastating.

-Surgical errors happen, and their results can be catastrophic.
+medical errors happen, and their results can be catastrophic.
 If you or someone you care about has been victimized by a surgical error, you need experienced legal counsel.
-These claims are complicated, but the dedicated legal team at in Philadelphia has the experience, commitment, and tenacity to aggressively advocate for your claim’s just compensation.
+These claims are complicated, but the dedicated legal team at The Levin Firm in Philadelphia has the experience, commitment, and tenacity to aggressively advocate for your claim’s just compensation.
 Our skilled medical malpractice lawyers care about your claim and are committed to helping you.
-Your claim matters so please or call us at (215) 825-5183 today.
+Your claim matters so please contact or call us at (215) 825-5183 today.